 - Emerald City FC is a premier year-round soccer club with professional coaching.
-We compete with other premier clubs in Washington State in the Puget Sound Premier League (the PSPL).
+We compete with other premier clubs in Washington State in the Washington Premier League (the WPL).
 Our players come from all different neighborhoods, rather than from one specific geographical area.

 - The benefits are professional coaching, higher level competition, more intensive skills development, longer seasons, more playing opportunities, more training sessions, team mates who share a common commitment for becoming high level soccer players.
 The simple truth is that soccer requires advanced foot-eye coordination which is only mastered by putting a lot of touches on the ball at a relatively young age.

 Many coaches believe that proper “feel” for the ball must be learned before the age of 14.
 In countries where soccer is the primary sport, the game is played early and often by young players.
 Premier soccer gives an aspiring player more opportunities to develop their skills at a young age so that they can reach their true potential.

 - A parent or legal guardian will be asked to complete a medical release and some brief information about the player.
 Players will be given a numbered jersey which the coaches use to keep track of them.
 A picture will be taken of the player with the numbered jersey in order for coaches to use later when they are deliberating over the final selection.
 Other than that, the tryouts are basically like any other soccer practice.
 There will be some small sided games, skills drills, etc. Players are encouraged to have fun and play without any fear of being selected or not selected.

 - Emerald City FC will select anywhere from 2 to 4 teams per age group in order to meet the demand for select/premier level play in the Seattle.
 Each team has 14 or 18 players, depending on the age group (U11 and U12 teams will be on the small side because they play mod 9 vs. 9).